FabianDaniel00/live_guard/README.md

 end
 ```
 In this case it will only attach hook to `:handle_event` LiveView lifecycle stage.
 > Note: As you can see, you don't have to define catch-all `guarded_stages/1` function because we used `@before_compile {LiveGuard, :before_compile_guarded_stages}` hook.
 It returns all the valid attachable LiveView lifecycle stages.
+This is optional.

 ## License